 You will receive a post-board email to remind you of the above issues.
 Your feedback is most welcome.

-Knowing what is happening to our guests ‘post-board’ is very important to us.
-We love it when our customers let us know their stories (good or bad).
-This knowledge builds a robust platform upon which we can improve our services and customer relations.
+Knowing what is happening to our guests post-board is very important. ‘ We love it when our customers tell us their stories (good or bad).
+This knowledge builds a robust platform to improve our services and customer relations.